webpack/react-starter/NOTES/HowStuffWorks.md

 todo :question: this section needs review and should be extended.

-Note: Components should not access the stores except for reading in `getState()`.
+Note: Components should not access the stores except for reading in `getProps()`.
 Everything else should be done with actions.

 ## How the actions work.
 The Actions affect the stores. (package items-store)

 The actions are setup in `app/mainStores.js` (bottom) from `app/actions.js` which uses the implementation supplied with items-store.
-They are triggered/made by the input fields in components, such as `app/TodoPage/TodoList/index.jsx`.
+They are triggered/made by the input fields in containers, such as `app/containers/TodoListPage.jsx`.
 They end up affecting a store.
 See [How the stores work.](#how-the-stores-work)